The Apps Every Hawaii Tourist Needs (And the Ones That Are Totally Useless)

 But there are a few lesser-known apps that could actually save your trip, and most tourists never even hear about them…

-The Apps That Could Actually Help But Nobody Talks About
+The Apps Nobody Talks About That Could Save Your Trip

-After that false missile alert back in 2018, a lot of us downloaded official emergency apps.
+HNL Alert (Public Safety by Everbridge app) handles emergency notifications.
+After that false missile alert back in 2018 – the one where everyone on the island thought they had 38 minutes to live – a lot of us downloaded official emergency apps.
 Better to have it and not need it than the other way around.

 And while we’re talking about things tourists don’t know… there’s one Instagram habit that’s actually making locals furious (and you’re probably doing it without realizing why it’s a problem)…